Rocket Lab’s Peter Beck is coming to TC Sessions: Space 2020 – TechCrunch

 Over the last few years Rocket Lab has gone from its very first orbital launch to regular commercial missions, with the goal of being the most responsive launch provider on the planet.
-Founder and CEO Peter Beck will join us at our all virtual TC Sessions: Space event happening on December 16 & 17 in December to talk about the new launch ecosystem and building a company to compete with industry giants.
+Founder and CEO Peter Beck will join us at our all virtual TC Sessions: Space event happening on December 16 & 17 to talk about the new launch ecosystem and building a company to compete with industry giants.

 Rocket Lab’s 15th mission, “In Focus,” is scheduled to take off this very afternoon, with 10 Earth observation satellites from Canon Electronics and Planet.
-It has already put satellites in orbit for NASA, the NRO, and numerous private companies.
+It has already put satellites in orbit for NASA, the NRO and numerous private companies.
 The company’s launch cadence has slowly increased, though the loss of a mission in July soured its plan to go from months to weeks between launches.

 But Beck, who has led the company from its inception in 2006, saw this as just another challenge to take head-on, and within the month Rocket Lab had gotten to the bottom of the issue and was clear to fly again.